 Since inception, we have:

-- Established two therapist teams, a psychometrics team, a qualitative team, a treatment and training team, and a risk mitigation team.
+- Established a multidisciplinary team, including two therapist groups, a psychometrics group, a qualitative research group, a treatment development and training group, and a risk mitigation group.

 - Established the site infrastructure required to conduct this unique research.